rgarofano/pico-kickstart/README.md

 ```

 ## Blinking LED (Raspberry Pi Pico)
 The developers of the Raspberry Pi Pico have provided us with the code we need to blink an LED on the board so we can skip this step.
-We still need to go throught the process of building and compiling the code.
-In general when developing on the pico you write your code and then you create a seperate directory called `build` where all the files generated from building and compilation are stored.
+We still need to go through the process of building and compiling the code.
+In general when developing on the pico you write your code in one directory and then you create a seperate directory called `build` where all the files generated from the building process are stored.
 Since the code for blink is stored in `$HOME/pico/pico-examples/blink` we will create the the build directory at `$HOME/pico/pico-examples/build`:
 ```
 $ cd $HOME/pico/pico-examples
 $ mkdir build